DLAVproject/FINAL/README.md

 # yolov4-deepsort

+__TO TA__

+We uploaded the whole repo as the detector.py has dependencies all over it.
+Milestone 1 can be found in milestone1.ipynb, milestone 2 in milestone2.ipynb, and milestone 3 in the detector.py file.
+The report is found as report.pdf.
+Please, let us know if you have any questions!

 This repo is forked from: https://github.com/theAIGuysCode/yolov4-deepsort to customize for an own application.
 We use the DeepSort with Yolo algorithm to create a tracker which is partcipating in the Tandem Race at EPFL as part of the course CIVIL-459: Deep Learning for autonomous vehicles.
 The relevant additions can be found in the file detector.py, which is the file that runs the tracker on the Loomo.

-Object tracking implemented with YOLOv4, DeepSort, and TensorFlow.
-YOLOv4 is a state of the art algorithm that uses deep convolutional neural networks to perform object detections.
-We can take the output of YOLOv4 feed these object detections into Deep SORT (Simple Online and Realtime Tracking with a Deep Association Metric) in order to create a highly accurate object tracker.

 ### References